Wellness for Artists: Music, Movement, and Mindfulness

 Lesson 4: Mindfulness – Meditation

-• Weekly Section: Your Own Daily Practice
+• Practice Exercise: Your Own Daily Practice

 • What Is Meditation?

-• Integrating Meditation into Your Performing/Practicing Routines
+• Integrating Meditation into Your Artist Routines

 Lesson 5: Nutrition – A Holistic Approach

-• Weekly Section: Your Own Daily Practice
+• Practice Exercise: Your Own Daily Practice

-• Introduction to Ayurveda – Self-Care Foundations
+• Introduction to Ayurveda

-• Nutrition on the Road and on a Budget
+• Nutrition on a Budget

-• Assignment 5: Sustainable and Mindful Nutrition
+• Assignment 5: Planning Nutrition for Travel

 Lesson 6: Movement – Alexander Technique

-• Weekly Section: Your Own Daily Practice
+• Practice Exercise: Your Own Daily Practice

-• What is Alexander Technique?
+• What Is Alexander Technique?

-• Body Awareness in the Performing Arts – Intentional Movement
+• Body Awareness and Intentional Movement

 Lesson 7: Movement – Strength Training

-• Weekly Section: Your Own Daily Practice
+• Practice Exercise: Your Own Daily Practice

-• Artists are Athletes
+• Artists Are Athletes

-• Strength Training for Musicians
+• Strength Training for Artists

-• Assignment 7: Strength Training Exercise
+• Assignment 7: Strength-Training Exercise

-Lesson 8: Rest and Recovery
+Lesson 8: Sleep – Rest and Recovery

-• Weekly Section: Your Own Daily Practice
+• Practice Exercise: Your Own Daily Practice

-• What Happens When You Sleep?
+• What Is Sleep?

 • Why Is Sleep Important for Artists?